-Words and phrases used to create graphic, mental images in the minds of the readers is referred to as imagery.
-You can use imagery to describe a character, weather, place, event or emotion.
+Words and phrases used to create a graphic, mental images are referred to as imagery in the readers' minds.
+You can use imagery to describe a character, weather, place, event, or emotion.

-It is not just limited to visual senses but also includes any description that appeals to all the other senses like taste, smell, touch and hearing too.
+It is not just limited to the visual senses but also includes any description that appeals to all the other senses, like taste, smell, touch, and hearing.

-This is an excerpt from Charles Dickens’ Great Expectations wherein Pip is describing Mr. Jaggers’ room and reading this, we can almost visualize and get a sense of what it would look like.
+This is an excerpt from Charles Dickens’s Great Expectations wherein Pip is describing Mr. Jaggers’ room and reading this.
+We can almost visualize and get a sense of what it would look like.

-Now, here’s an interesting one - onomatopoeia refers to sound words that are spelt the way their sounds sound.
-They let the reader hear the sound being written about, engrossing them in the situation or world created in writing.
-It’s a simple yet powerful way to laying emphasis on a sound.
+Now, here’s an interesting one - onomatopoeia refers to sound words that are spelled the way their sounds sound.
+They let the reader hear the sound being written about, engrossing them in the situation or world created in the writing.
+It’s a simple yet powerful way to emphasize a sound.

 Eg.: Hark, hark!